-The Coalition for Clean Air is proud to announce our upcoming Clean Air Conversation series.
+The Coalition for Clean Air is proud to continue our Clean Air Conversation series to discuss challenges and solutions around air quality.
 Focused on our mission of protecting public health, improving air quality and preventing climate change, these conversations are a great way to educate yourself on the issues of the day and support our work.
 Unlike a traditional webinar, our conversation series are an interactive discussion with presenters and attendees as we discuss a variety of clean air topics.

 July 26, 2021: Ensuring That all Californians have Access to Clean Transportation